Manuscript Submission Guidelines

 The Scholarly Teacher presents content in three ways:

 Infographics: Quick Read Teaching Tips

-We encourage submissions from educators willing to contribute brief teaching tip (75-100 words) and/or infographic that improves teaching and student learning.
+We encourage submissions from educators willing to contribute brief teaching tip that improves teaching and student learning.
 Please format your infographic sized to 800 x 2000 pixels and allow space for the Scholarly Teacher graphic identity to be placed below your credit.

 Systematic improvement of effective teaching is incomplete without recognizing the student experience.
 As such, we welcome the submission of posts written by students, describing specific experiences that result in more challenges or more significant achievements in today's classroom.
 Including student voices in our reflections about pedagogy is necessary to both enhance and enrich our pursuit of quality education.
 The length of a student submission should be 750-1000 words.

 The content presented should be more conversational and less scientific language.
 Avoid jargon as our readership is interdisciplinary and English may be the second language.
 Present the material in an organized fashion.
 Make use of headings, charts, tables, or bullet points in such a way that the content layout increases clarity for the reader.
 The length of the post should be 950 to 1200 words.

 Think of the blog as a stimulus for further reflection and discussion.
 Many subscribers use the blog to initiate seminar-type discussions at department meetings and in graduate courses.
 Please include three discussion questions that could be addressed in the context of a faculty discussion, graduate seminar, or self-reflection.